threader/PC-Tuning/docs/building.md

 - Windows 8+ recommended updates:

     - Download the latest cumulative update along with the servicing stack for that specific update.
-Use the official windows update history page ([W8](https://support.microsoft.com/en-us/topic/july-21-2016-kb3172614-dcf9bea5-47b0-b574-2929-4f9e130f5192), [W10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b)).
+Use the official Windows update history page ([W8](https://support.microsoft.com/en-us/topic/july-21-2016-kb3172614-dcf9bea5-47b0-b574-2929-4f9e130f5192), [W10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b)).

 - Download the updates from the [microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the kb identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``.

-- Integrate the updates into the install wim with the command below.
+- Integrate the updates into the install.wim with the command below.

     - The servicing stack must be installed before installing the Cumulative Update, this generally only applies to Windows 8+